Lastarria: Fumarolic activity

 The fumaroles release gases with temperatures ranging from 80 to 408 C. Carbon dioxide is the most important non-hydrous component of the gases; other components are hydrogen in variable amounts, hydrogen chloride, hydrogen fluoride, hydrogen sulfide, and variable amounts of nitrogen and sulfur dioxide.
-Additional components are alkanes, alkenes, argon, carbon monoxide especially in hotter fumaroles, helium, methane, and oxygen.
+Additional components are alkanes, alkenes, argon, carbon monoxide especially in hotter fumaroles, helium, methane especially in colder fumaroles, and oxygen.
 The composition of the fumaroles indicates that most gases are of magmatic origin with little contribution from the atmosphere.
 Likewise, most water comes from the magma rather than from precipitation, as indicated by the oxygen isotope ratios.
 It is likely that the arid climate of the region reduces the input of meteoric water to the volcanic system.

 Of five volcanoes analyzed in 2012 (Lascar, Lastarria, Ollague, Putana, and San Pedro), Lastarria had the highest flux rates.
 Individual gas fluxes in tons per day are registered as:

 The composition of Lastarria's gases has changed over time, with an increase in the magmatic component between 2009 and 2012, which may be due either to different measurement methods or to changes in the volcanic activity at Lastarria.
 Decreased temperatures have been observed after rainfall.
+Changes in the hydrothermally active areas have been observed in the 2010s-2020s.

 The gases of Lastarria come from a geothermal system and, with temperatures ranging from 280 to 370 C and 560 to 680 C, supply the colder and hotter fumaroles, respectively.
 In turn, a magma system at depths of 7 to 15 km underpins and feeds this geothermal system.
 During their rise, the gases interact with the rocks of the surrounding country and with aquifers.

+Lastarria's exhalations contain numerous volatile elements, like boron and chalcophiles.
 Arsenic is a harmful pollutant that occurs in above average concentrations in waters of northern Chile.
 Fumarolic exhalations at Lastarria can reach over 1 g/kg of the fumarole sediments and the volcano is considered to be an important source of arsenic of the southern Central Volcanic Zone.